 Have you ever had company over and your cat sprints at a breakneck pace into the room, only to pause before sauntering back out?
 It hardly registers as an event in your mind, but your guests were probably surprised.
-There are some things we cat lovers just grow accustomed to, and only a fellow cat enthusiast can truly relate.
+There are some things we cat lovers understand, but someone who is not a fellow cat enthusiast cannot truly relate.

 Are half the pictures on your phone just various angles of your kitty’s cute mug?
 Do you barely blink when a cat charmingly parks their butt in your face?
 Do you spend more time thinking about your cat’s diet than your own?

 At Our Kindred Cats, we totally get it.
 So, pull up a chair and prepare to be understood.